 Lin: Before moving into our B&B, we always thought we would be listing with Booking.com.
 We had already started looking into it, as we had only got 5 advanced bookings passed over from the previous owner for the whole season.
 When we opened for business, the doorbell starting ringing within a week and didn’t really stop until October.

 I don’t consider us brave, it just happened.
 We chose to see how the year panned out before listing with any of them and everything fell together.
-Had we taken over earlier in the low season, we may just have signed up with an OTA.
+Had we taken over earlier in the low season, we may just have signed up with online travel agent.
 I just think that we are fortunate to be located in a trendy area – everyone wants to come and see Nessie!
 Fort Augustus is a place where people visit on the way to or from Skye or the North Coast 500 road route.
 We are also on the 73 mile Great Glen Way, which is extremely popular with walkers and cyclists.
 The leading tour companies bring their coaches to the village on route to other places, often stopping overnight.

 Boostly: How do you encourage guests to book directly with you?